 - A simulation involving a business situation similar to our own industry for you to solve

 - A 360-degree leadership assessment survey

 Each of these activities will be observed by some of your organization’s senior managers trained to conduct this role.
 Each activity will involve two observers; the observers will rotate from activity to activity, so you will be observed by the entire observer team.
 The 360 will be administered prior to the MDC and you will be asked to invite some of your peers and subordinates as well as your boss to complete it on your behalf, as will you.

 Following the MDC, the observers will get together to share their opinions on your strengths, areas of development need, and your state of readiness to be involved in crucial projects for the company.
 The result of this analysis will be a Personal Development Plan (PDP) drawn up for you.
 This is then discussed with you shortly after the MDC, and you will have the chance to add your own observations to the PDP.
 The Final PDP that you - and the manager discussing the MDC feedback with you - will include which types of development activity will help you get to the next level in your career and prepare you for readiness to engage in senior projects and responsibilities.

 THE ROLE OF THE Darla MOORE SCHOOL of Business

 The Darla Moore School of Business at the University of South Carolina will design the MDC based on their knowledge of your organization's culture, strategy, and industry.
 The team at school has extensive knowledge of what makes for an effective MDC, and how to run them.
 They will facilitate the entire event and are there to see that the MDC runs smoothly and fairly and keep us on track.
 They will also be training the observers and working with them to help them be objective and fair.
-They will also advise on development approaches ,and have already designed a series of executive education programs to follow up from the MDC.
+They will also advise on development approaches, and have already designed a series of Executive Development programs to follow up from the MDC.

 HOW TO PREPARE